dxw/contracts/agreements/govsite.md

         GovSite is accessible over the internet 100% of the time, excluding periods of planned maintenance.

-    3. If despite dxw's reasonable efforts your website fails to operate outside of a planned maintenance period, dxw will on request refund or waive the fees for GovSite for any period of unavailability longer than one hour.
+    3. If despite dxw's reasonable efforts your website is unavailable outside of a planned maintenance period, dxw will on request refund or waive the fees for GovSite for any period of unavailability longer than one hour.

+    4. Clause 4.3 shall not apply if the unavailability is a result of events that are beyond dxw's control.

-    4. From time to time, we may need to make GovSite unavailable in order to carry out essential maintenance. dxw will make every reasonable effort to give you as much notice as possible when planned unavailability will occur, and will complete such work outside the hours of 09:00-18:00 Monday-Friday
+    5. From time to time, we may need to make GovSite unavailable in order to carry out essential maintenance. dxw will make every reasonable effort to give you as much notice as possible when planned unavailability will occur, and will complete such work outside the hours of 09:00-18:00 Monday-Friday